 - The Gold Coast gets over 300 days of sunshine, that is music to my ears, and to many of us who endure cold winters!
 An escape to paradise sounds perfect anytime from October to March for Vancouverites like me!

-- The Gold Coast is over 70 kilometres long and has a huge array of things to do with kids that should please any family!
+- The Gold Coast is over 70 kilometres long and has a huge array of things to do with kids that should please any family and plenty of family-friendly resorts!
 With over 12 beaches and a skyline of high-rises and resorts, whether you are a foodie, a beach lover or a surfer, you will find something to do!

 Things to do with Kids in the Gold Coast, Australia

 This has to be high on the to-do list for families visiting the Gold Coast with kids.
+Pack some snacks (maybe some healthy muffins), hungry kids are angry kids, and lots of fluids and hit the beach!
 Take a surf lesson, or sign your children up for one before you take to the waves!
 If you have never tried it, do not be afraid to give it a go!
 I did it for the first time as a 33 year old and had a blast!
-(PS It was way more tiring then I thought!
+(PS It was way more tiring then I thought!)

 Did you know that the Gold Coast has an a variety of theme parks for those who wants an exhilarating thrill, or for those who want to get up close with animals!
 Check out Movie World, Sea World or Wet n Wild